alexcoder04/Brainfuck/README.md

 # Scripting

 You can also write files with bf code and execute them.
-You can use all normal commandsa and extra commands there.
+You can use all normal commands and extra commands there.
 You can also create one-line-comments with `;`.
 Example:

 ```brainfuck